ghi-electronics/Docs/software/tinyclr/tutorials/memory.md

 ```

 > [!Tip]
-> You can only read from FLASH, not write.
+> You can only read from Flash, not write.